Office of Special Education

 Minimum Qualifications MINIMUM QUALIFICATIONS:

-Reassignment: One year of permanent competitive or 55b/c service as an Associate in Education of Children with Disabilities.
+Reassignment: Candidates must have one year of permanent competitive or 55b/c service as an Associate in Bilingual Education.

 Eligible List Appointment: Candidates must be reachable on the Civil Service eligible list for this title.

 Provisional Appointment: If the eligible list has fewer than 3 acceptors, a non-permanent provisional appointment may be considered.
 For non-permanent provisional appointment, candidates must have a master’s degree AND New York State permanent or professional certification in Bilingual Education, Teacher of English as a Second Language, English to Speakers of Other Languages, or in classroom teaching with an extension in Bilingual Education AND five years of professional experience teaching in an education program for English Language Learners (ELL) and/or students with limited English proficiency in grades K-12.
 Two years of the five years of experience may be in an administrative or supervisory capacity in the field of Bilingual Education or English as a Second Language.
 A Ph.D. in Education may be substituted for up to two years of teaching experience.